MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/activity-privacy.md

 [!INCLUDE [Banner for top of topics](includes/banner.md)]

-Microsoft Cloud App Security provides enterprises with the ability to granularly determine which users they want to monitor based on group membership.
+Microsoft Defender for Cloud Apps provides enterprises with the ability to granularly determine which users they want to monitor based on group membership.
 Activity privacy adds the ability to follow your organization's compliance regulations without compromising user privacy.
 This is achieved by enabling you to monitor users whilst maintaining their privacy by hiding their activities in the activity log.
 Only authorized admins have the option to choose to view these private activities, with each instance being audited in the governance log.

 ## Configure activity privacy user groups

-You may have users in Cloud App Security that you want to monitor but, due to compliance regulations, you need to limit the people who can do so.
+You may have users in Defender for Cloud Apps that you want to monitor but, due to compliance regulations, you need to limit the people who can do so.
 Activity privacy allows you to define a user group for which the activities will be hidden by default.

-To configure your user privacy groups, you must first [import user groups](user-groups.md) to Cloud App Security.
+To configure your user privacy groups, you must first [import user groups](user-groups.md) to Defender for Cloud Apps.
 By default, you'll see the following groups:

 - **Application** user group -  A built-in group that enables you to see activities performed by Office 365 and Azure AD applications.